 - Nokia Bell Labs, France

 Collaboration with NordSec Conference

 NordSec is an annual research conference series that has been running since 1996.
-The events bring together security researchers from the Nordic countries, Northern Europe, and beyond.
-In addition to being venue for academic publishing, NordSec is an important meeting place for the university faculty, students, as well as industry researchers and experts.
+The event brings together security researchers from the Nordic countries, Northern Europe, and beyond.
+In addition to being a venue for academic publishing, NordSec is an important meeting place for the university faculty, students, as well as industry researchers and experts.

 The conference will be part of our academic activities as students participate in the poster competition.
 NordSec offers an excellent opportunity for networking and gaining new information and knowledge in the area of SECCLO studies.
-NordSec 2017 will be held in Tartu, Estonia.
+NordSec 2018 will be held in Oslo, Norway.

 Helsinki-Aalto Center for Information Security (HAIC)